Stephen Boyd: Personal life

-He was first married in 1958 to Italian-born MCA executive Mariella Di Sarzana during the filming of Ben-Hur.
+Boyd was first married in 1958 to Italian-born MCA executive Mariella Di Sarzana during the filming of Ben-Hur.
 They separated after just three weeks.
 Concerning his short-lived marriage to Sarzana, Boyd explained: "It was my fault.
 I'm an Irish so-and-so when I'm working.
 I hadn't been married a week when we both knew we had made a mistake.
 She is a nice girl but we were just not meant for each other.
 I suppose I wasn't ready for marriage.
 Maybe I was still too much of an adolescent."
 They officially divorced in early 1959.
-After his divorce Boyd lived as a bachelor for most of his life, dating several prominent Hollywood starlets throughout the 1960s.
-His secretary Elizabeth Mills was a permanent resident at his Tarzana home during these years, though the two did not marry until 1974.